Yellow.ai Launches Nexus, the Industry's First Universal Agentic Interface

 Unlike conventional AI copilots that suggest actions and wait for human execution, Nexus operates as the intelligent brain above the entire enterprise stack.
 It sees everything — conversations, CRM data, workflows — and acts autonomously within guardrails defined by the enterprise, requiring human intervention only for strategic approval.

-"We are ushering in the end of the copilot era," said Raghu Ravinutala, CEO & Cofounder of Yellow.ai.
+"We are ushering in the end of the copilot era," said Rashid Khan, CMO & Cofounder of Yellow.ai.
 "For decades, enterprises paid for the privilege of serving their software—clicking, configuring, maintaining.
 Nexus inverts this model.
 You define the outcome.
 The software does the work.
 That's what we mean by 'Service as a Software'."

 The Three Pillars of Nexus